Call us now 01722 718444

 Dates & Prices

 • An expedition doctor or medic accompanies the group (dependent on group size.)
-Their role is to look after the well-being of the whole group and deal with any incidents.
-They help the leaders to ensure the trip runs smoothly, and encourage you when things get tough.
-The total number of crew looking after you will depend on the final size of your group, but at Discover Adventure we pride ourselves on our high leader: participant ratio and believe it leads to greater trip enjoyment as well as excellent trip safety.
+Their role is to look after the well-being of the whole group and deal with any medical incidents.
+They help the crew to ensure the trip runs smoothly, and encourage you when things get tough.
+The total number of crew looking after you will depend on the final size of your group.

 • Our local support crew is made up of local guides, assisted by drivers, porters, cooks and other support staff, depending on the type of trip.
 Local guides know the area well, and are a great source of knowledge about local customs and lifestyles.
 Not all support crew will speak English well, but are very friendly and approachable.
 The Discover Adventure crew work closely with the local crew to ensure your trip runs smoothly and safely.